qawseuk/arcane-templates/README.md

-# 🌟 Arcane Templates Registry
+# Arcane Templates Registry

-**Community-maintained Docker Compose templates for the Arcane.**

-This repository serves as the community template registry for [Arcane](https://github.com/ofkm/arcane).
+This repository serves as the community template registry [Arcane](https://github.com/ofkm/arcane).

 ## 🔧 Using Templates